andabaka/pollen_app/README.md

 You can use the following login credentials:

-Username: user2, Password: pass2
+Username: user2; user3
-Username: user3, Password: pass3
+Password: pass2; pass3

 ## Contributing